Skip to main content

 7. Move on to the very useful example "Write Read Loop with Config.vi".

-With the LJM library, pretty much everything you might want to do with a device is accomplished by writing and/or reading some registers.
+Communication through the LJM library is very straightforward, as everything you might want to do with a device is accomplished by writing and/or reading some registers.
 Look at the T-series Datasheet or the Modbus Map to determine what registers you need to write and read, then use eWriteName (or eWriteNames) to write the desired registers and eReadName (or eReadNames) to read the desired registers.
 The following examples in the Basic folder are a great place to start:

 • LJM_eWriteName Example